 Students must complete the following six courses or approved substitutes if course waivers are appropriate:

 |MGMT 5625||Selected Topics in Human Resource Management|

-MGMT 5600, MGMT 5621 and LOM 5300 may be waived with appropriate undergraduate course work.
-If a student is able to waive any or all of these three courses, substitute courses (approved by both the Department Chair of Management and the Director of Graduate Studies in Business) will be provided.
+MGMT 5600, MGMT 5621 and LOG OM 5300 may be waived with appropriate undergraduate course work.
+If a student is able to waive any or all of these three courses, substitute courses (approved by both the Department Chair of Global Leadership and Management and the Director of Graduate Studies in Business) will be provided.
 Substitute courses may include MGMT 5611, Advanced Organizational Behavior and Administrative Processes, or a course from outside the School of Business Administration.
 In all cases, 18 hours are needed to complete the Graduate Certificate in Human Resource Management.